Reports and Student Progress

 Disciplinary problems at semester end resulting in suspension

 may require the student to write exams at a later date.

 All students taking the following subjects must write the provincial examinations in January or June.
 Also, exams are available in October, November, April, May and August (if necessary):

 - Communications 12

 - BCFN 12

 Provincial Exam Dates and Times are Fixed and Unalterable.

-The grade 11 provincial exams count for 20% of the students final grade.
-The grade 12 provincial exams count for 40%.
+Grade 12 provincial exams count for 40% of the course grade.
 A student who misses a provincial exam for any reason should contact the school administration immediately.